Updated on by

 - Cordless chainsaws are perfect if you only need to maintain small or medium sized trees

-- Electric chainsaws are lighter, more portable, and very easy to use
+- An electric chainsaw is lighter, more portable, and very easy to use

 - User fatigue is significantly reduced

 - Gas chainsaws smell and eject dirty fumes into the atmosphere – this is not environmentally friendly